WHAT TO WEAR PADDLE BOARDING

 Whatever the season, the most important piece of clothing on any body of water is a PFD (Personal Floatation Device).
 We use the Palm Roam for our customers on any river trips and the Peyto for ourselves.
 The Peyto offers pockets for keeping essential items such as tow ropes, knives and radio’s and also has a handy fleece hand warmer which is perfect for colder Winter paddles.
-As buoyancy aids can feel restrictive and hot on summer days, there are a range of options including belts such as our favourite the Palm Glide.
+As buoyancy aids can feel restrictive and there are alternative belt options such as the Palm Glide.
 The less bulky, belt style PFD’s can be inflated by pulling a cord if required and securing around the neck.
 These belts fit snugly around the waist and do not restrict paddling.

-As competent water sports people, when surfing we do not personally opt for a Buoyancy Aid.
-The bulkiness and restrictiveness is not conducive for allowing ease of getting in and out of the water.
+When surfing, we do not personally opt for a Buoyancy Aid.
+The bulkiness and restrictiveness is not conducive for allowing ease of getting in and out of the water frequently.
 In surf conditions, a good alternative is an impact vest.
 Impact vests offer some additional buoyancy, whilst not being restrictive when getting on and off the board.
 For more information about PFD’s and other safety considerations when paddling, check out our separate information blog.

 This blog is aimed at providing advice regarding what to wear paddle boarding, for those planning to paddle throughout the year and is based on our own experience of trying different kit to see what works best for us.
 Many people will have different ideas about what to wear paddle boarding, and suggestions of brands that we have not tried so cannot comment on.
-Please let us know if you have any other recommendations that others may find useful.
+Please let us know and comment below if you have any other recommendations that others may find useful.